wangyufan216/starter-hugo-research-group/content/authors/chengchen/_index.md

   - Alumni
 ---

 I graduated from Tianjin University with a master's degree in 2022.
-From 2020 to 2021, I studied in the Brainnetome Center， CASIA，supervised by Lingzhong Fan.
+From 2020 to 2021, I studied in the Brainnetome Center, CASIA, supervised by Lingzhong Fan.
 My research interests include deep learning, interpretability, and brain age prediction.
-Currently，I am working in Xiaomi Technology Co., LTD., as a software development engineer.
+Currently, I am working in Xiaomi Technology Co., LTD., as a software development engineer.